 Joss & Main

-Another online-only furniture outlet Joss & Main has an aesthetic that blends the contemporary and the classic, resulting in a vibe that’s cool but still feels relatively timeless.
+Another online-only furniture outlet Joss & Main has an aesthetic that blends classic and contemporary design, resulting in a vibe that’s cool but still feels relatively timeless.

 Amazon has become so gigantic that it’s basically a competitor for nearly every kind of retail store, so I’d be remiss not to include it on a list of stores like West Elm.

-When it comes to home decor and furniture, Target’s offering isn’t quite as big as Amazon (whose is?), but still big enough to offer an array of styles and price points.
+When it comes to home decor and furniture, Target’s offering isn’t quite as big as Amazon.

 As with clothes, Nordstrom Rack carries a lot of the same big-name brands as the flagship store, but because they carry last year’s models, you can often score pieces at a fraction of the full price.